Distinguished Summer Research Fellowship

-The Lutchen Fellowship was created through a generous donation from a Boston University College of Engineering Alumn, who was grateful for the research opportunities given to him during his undergraduate degree.
-The Fellowship provides students with a total $10,000 for a summer.
+The Distinguished Summer Research Fellowship program was created through generous donations from Boston University College of Engineering Alumni.
+The first 10 fellowships, named in honor of Dean Kenneth Lutchen, were established in 2010 through a donation by an anonymous alumnus.
+In 2015 an additional three fellowships were established through a donation by alumnus Joe Healey.
+Each fellowship provides students with a total $10,000 for a summer.
 This covers housing, a stipend and research expenses.
-Lutchen Fellows must work full time in the lab of an engineering faculty member for at least 10 weeks and cannot take summer courses.
+Distinguished Summer Research Fellows must work full time in the lab of an engineering faculty member for at least 10 weeks and cannot take summer courses.

-Students are awarded the Lutchen Fellowship at the time of Admission to Boston University OR may apply after their freshman year.
+Students can be awarded a fellowship at the time of admission to Boston University OR may apply after their freshman year.
+Current fellowships include the Lutchen Fellowship and the Healey Fellowship.
 The application for current engineering students is available here.

-Below are videos of previous awardees, outlining the research they completed with the Lutchen Fellowship:
+Below are videos of previous awardees, outlining the research they completed with the fellowship:

 Smart Little Boats: A Study in Underwater Acoustical Sensing and Intercommunication

 Thermal Management Techniques for Optical Networks Between CPU & Memory